jorgelbg/jorgelbg.github.io/content/posts/2021/data-pipeline-slos.md

 trigger a notification.

 > Of course, this type of additional constraints to the alert will depend on your specific
-> environment and how the data is used after it leaves the pipeline.
+> environment and needs.

 More complex situations regarding triggering or not a notification (especially if it involves waking up teammates) can be encoded in other components like [Alertmanager][alertmanager].
-If we are in the middle of the day and people are actively using the data then it is more likely that you want to know that the data is going to be a bit delayed, and maybe inform the teams that use/own the data.
+If we are in the middle of the day and people are actively using the data then it is more likely that you want to know there is some delay, and potentially inform the teams that use the data.
 But if this happens in the middle of the night and the data is going to be available before people wake up in the morning, _maybe_ this is not urgent enough to get on-call engineers out of their bed.

 ## Results

 We applied this approach to a few of our pipelines, and in a recent incident we noticed the difference.
 For this topic in question we previously had an alert that would trigger if the lag went above a fixed threshold of **200k** events.
 200k represents roughly 2 times the peak value observed for this topic during normal days.
-This seems like a good value to start with (see panel 1 of the [screenshot](#screenshot)).
+This seems like a good value to start with (see panel **1** of the [screenshot](#screenshot)).

 We had one Grafana panel with the old threshold alert and right next the one that estimates the time that is going to take to consume the lag.
 During the incident, the lag was increasing for this particular topic until it reached values above 500k.
 This triggered our old alerting and we got a Slack notification.
-Taking a look at the new panel that contained the time based estimation (see panel 2 of the [screenshot](#screenshot)).
-Our new query was estimating that the lag _would_ be processed in less than 2 minutes.
+Taking a look at the new panel that contained the time based estimation (see panel **2** of the [screenshot](#screenshot)).
+Our new query was estimating that the lag was going to be processed in less than 2 minutes.

 {{< mark "screenshot" >}}
-Our new alert would not have fired for this incident, checking the lag a couple of minutes later ... it was effectively gone.
+Our new alert did not fire for this incident, checking the lag a couple of minutes later ... it was effectively gone.

 {{< picture "incident" "Old threshold-based alert next to our new time based" >}}